arnellebalane/wifi-cli/readme.md

   3  "NETWORK_THREE"   ===
 ```

-Connect to a wireless network (if the network is already in your history,
+Connect to a wireless network:
-you might not be asked for a password again):

 ```
 $ wf connect 1